-For the second, linear term, the number of heavily damaged trees, N, is counted.
+For the second, linear term, the behavior counts the number of heavily damaged trees as a proportion of all adults and snags.
 Trees count as heavily damaged if they are either snags that were created as a result of a storm killing an adult tree, or live adults with heavy storm damage.
 All storm damaged trees have a time-since-damage counter; only those eligible trees with a counter value less than or equal to the value in the Storm Light - Max Years Damaged Trees Affect Light parameter are counted.
 Saplings and seedlings never count.
 Snags that were created because a tree was killed by a process other than a storm are not counted.